 DNA will be extracted from Shigella colonies grown overnight on nutrient agar by boiling method.

-MLVA typing: an abbreviation for multiple locus variable number of tandem repeats analysis, is another technique used by microbiologists to generate a DNA fingerprint or a bacterial isolate.
+Molecular detection of resistance genes

+In this study, the genes related to antibiotic resistance will be detected (blaSHV, blaTEM, blaCTX-M, blaVIM, blaIMP, blaNDM, blaOXA-23, blaOXA48, blaOXA11)

 MLVA typing: The following seven VNTR loci have been selected: ms06, ms07 (CVN001), ms09, ms11, ms21, ms23, and ms32.
 The primer sets for PCR amplification of these VNTR loci were previously reported by Gorge et al. For each locus, PCR will be performed in 25 μl volume containing 1X PCR buffer (50mmol/L KCL, 10 mmol/L Tris, pH9), 2.5 mmol/L MgCl2, 0.2 mmol/L of each primer with 0.5 U Taq DNA polymerase), and 3 μl of DNA extract.
 Cycling conditions for PCR reactions are 93°C for 5 min, followed by 34 cycles of 93°C for 30 s, 55°C for 1 min, and 72°C for 1 min.
-The amplified products run on agarose gels, stained with ethidium bromide safe stain, and visualized under UV transillumination.
-In this method, the BioNumerics 7.0 software (Applied Maths, Sint-Martens-Latem, Belgium). will be used.
+The amplified products run on agarose gels, stained with safe stain, and visualized under UV transillumination.
+In this method, the BioNumerics 7.0 software (Applied Maths, Sint-Martens-Latem, Belgium)will be used.

 The most important application: